Kanchan8866/FMCG-Sales-Analytics/README.md

 ## Introduction

 Welcome to FMCG Project, a comprehensive analysis and visualization endeavor centered on the Fast-Moving Consumer Goods (FMCG) sector.
-This project utilizes an extensive dataset from Excel files, exploring key aspects of FMCG operations with a primary emphasis on store management, asset utilization, and brand performance.
+This project utilizes an extensive dataset from Excel file, exploring key aspects of FMCG operations with a primary emphasis on store management, asset utilization, and brand performance.
 The dataset includes vital parameters such as Store Manager details, Asset information, Brand characteristics, and more, offering a holistic view of the FMCG landscape.

 ## Key Performance Indicators (KPIs)
 #### 1. Total Sales Analysis: